 Safety at the Y

-As one of the nation’s largest providers of youth and family programs, the YMCA has made the safety of children and everyone we serve a top priority.
-Providing a safe, secure and clean environment for members and other guests is essential to the Y’s cause of strengthening community.
+As one of the nation’s leading providers of youth and family programs, the YMCA is committed to prioritizing the safety and well-being of every individual we serve.
+Maintaining a safe, secure, and clean environment is central to the Y's cause of strengthening community.
+Please review the following health and safety guidelines for all members, staff, and guests.

 At McGaw YMCA, we prioritize safety and child abuse prevention through a variety of screening and access protocols.
 In alignment with a national YMCA initiative, we screen all adults (18 and older), including members, program participants, guests, and prospective staff, volunteers and Men's Residence applicants against the National Sex Offender Registry.
 Individuals with convictions listed on the registry are prohibited from working or volunteering at the McGaw Y, entering YMCA facilities, holding a membership, participating in programs, or residing in the McGaw Y Men's Residence.